Armenia–Turkey relations: Metsamor replacement

 On September 7, 2007, Armenian Energy Minister Armen Movsisyan announced that Metsamor unit-2 was to be replaced with a new nuclear power plant built on the same site at a cost of $2 billion.
 "The project's feasibility study is being carried out by Armenia, Russia, the US and the International Atomic Energy Agency.
 The old nuclear power plant is to be rebuilt within four-and-a-half years", he stated, clarifying that "many foreign countries now understand that Armenia must have a nuclear power plant."
 TAEK, which had recently denied claims in Today's Zaman that its latest protest to the IAEA was made in response to the RESAI early warning system indicating "an increase in radioactive leakage in the region," stating, "None of the radioactivity analyses or RESAI station measurements done up until now have uncovered radioactivity or radiation levels above normal," confirmed that it would be involved in following related developments and taking the necessary precautions from the Turkish side.

 2008 Armenian Genocide Remembrance Day

 On April 24, 2008, during Armenia's annual Genocide Remembrance Day, a Turkish flag was stomped on during an official demonstration in Yerevan.
-The Turkish Foreign Ministry reacted by issuing the statement: "With the meaning that it carries, the Turkish flag symbolizes freedom and all the fundamental values and beliefs of the Turkish nation.
+The Turkish Foreign Ministry reacted by issuing the statement: "With the meaning that it carries, the Turkish flag symbolises freedom and all the fundamental values and beliefs of the Turkish nation.
 The flag is accepted as synonymous with our nation's existence.
 The importance attributed by the Turkish nation to these values and its flag is widely known.
 In this regard, the related news reports led to great sadness, upset and indignation in our society."